Episode 282

 She was upset because she thinks Lisa and Lizzie were going to call.

-Where did she get that?
+What did she get to do?

-She said that when she was over at Elizabeth's house earlier that day, she was on the phone with Lisa
+She said that when she was over at Elizabeth's house earlier that day, she was on the phone with Lisa and

 Lisa had told her something that triggered a memory